-Ultraviolet (UV) lasers offer extremely high photon energy which opens up a wide range of applications which can’t be addressed by visible and infrared laser sources.
-The most common UV laser sources are the third and fourth harmonics on Nd: YAG providing 355 nm and 266 nm wavelengths respectively.
-It’s important to point out that while 355 nm and 266 nm are the most common UV laser wavelengths, there are also several other Nd: YAG lines that can be doubled and tripled to produce a wide variety of UV wavelengths.
-To achieve these higher order harmonics, the electric field density of the laser must be extremely high, as a result, these lasers are only available with q-switched lasers.
-Continuous wave (CW) UV laser diodes also available at 375 nm, with both single-mode and multi-mode beam profiles, and with either free space or fiber coupled outputs.
-OEM UV laser packages and UV laser modules are available for both ultraviolet laser diodes and q-switched UV lasers.
+Ultraviolet (UV) lasers offer extremely high photon energy, which opens up a wide range of applications that visible and infrared laser sources can’t address.
+The most common UV laser sources are the third and fourth harmonics on Nd: YAG providing 355 nm and 266 nm wavelengths, respectively.
+It’s important to point out that while 355 nm and 266 nm are the most common UV laser wavelengths, several other Nd: YAG lines can be frequency doubled and tripled, producing a large selection of alternate UV wavelengths.
+To achieve these higher-order harmonics, the electric field density of the laser must be extremely high.
+As a result, these lasers are primarily available with q-switching capability.
+Continuous-wave (CW) UV laser diodes are also available at 375 nm, with single-mode and multi-mode beam profiles and free-space or fiber-coupled outputs.

 We offer many different laser types with UV output, including Single Emitter Laser Diodes, Laser Diode Modules, CW DPSS Lasers, Pulsed DPSS Lasers, Microchip Lasers, MIL-Spec Lasers, and Micromachining Systems.
 Our UV products are available with up to 20 W average power, options for single-mode or multimode, free-space or fiber-coupled output, and various packaging options and integration levels from component to OEM to turnkey systems.

 Some UV Applications